Angels & Airwaves: Lifeforms (2017–2022)

 In November 2019, the band announced plans for a winter tour beginning in December, as well as a projected release date for the album in 2020.
 Part way through the tour in January, the remaining dates were rescheduled after DeLonge was diagnosed with an upper respiratory infection.
-The rescheduled dates were eventually cancelled in April due to the COVID-19 pandemic in the United States.
+The rescheduled dates were eventually cancelled in April due to the COVID-19 pandemic.
 In response to the pandemic, the band wrote another new song "All That's Left Is Love", which was released on April 16, 2020.
 It was also revealed that all profits made from the song would be donated to Feeding America's COVID-19 relief fund.

 On May 11, 2021, the band announced a new fan community subscription service called The Empire Club, which was followed by the release of the album's second single, "Euphoria", and corresponding music video eight days later.
 This was their first release with Rubano being credited as a songwriter, confirming that he had officially joined the band.
 Lifeforms was officially announced on June 15, 2021, alongside the release of the album's third single, "Restless Souls", and United States and European tour dates throughout 2021 and 2022.
 However, the 2022 European dates were ultimately cancelled due to COVID concerns.
 Additional songs "Losing My Mind", "Spellbound", and "Timebomb" were released in the following weeks before the album itself was released on September 24, 2021.

 Following the 2021 US tour, the band continued to support Lifeforms with a live stream experience on November 9, 2021.
 DeLonge stated that the band has "always seen new technologies as opening up new opportunities, and we hope this experience is only the start of a new way to connect deeply with our fans."
 Support continued when the band announced the graphic novel, Lifeform: Vivian, which will explore the character on the album's cover.
 The novel was announced on April 21, 2022, with a planned release of fall that same year.

-DeLonge reunited with Blink-182 in October 2022, effectively putting Angels & Airwaves on a hold.
+DeLonge's return to Blink-182 was announced in October 2022, with Angels & Airwaves being on hold since.